Minneapolis Takes Center Stage as NCAA Tournament Set to Crown Champion at Final FourCommercial Content | 21+ | T&Cs Apply

-This year’s Final Four is about the new blood instead of the old guard – Texas Tech and Auburn are making their first Final Four appearances in school history, while Virginia returns after a 35-year absence from college basketball’s biggest stage.
+This year’s Final Four is about the new blood instead of the old guard – Texas Tech and Auburn are making their first Final Four appearances in school history, while Virginia returns after a 35-year absence from college basketball’s biggest stage so it is the perfect time to get into Final 4 betting.
 There is one old standby in Michigan State as coach Tom Izzo makes his eighth Final Four appearance in search of a second title to go with the one he won with the Spartans in 2000.

 On paper, three of these teams look very similar.
 Texas Tech, Virginia, and Michigan State all play standout defense and have varying degrees of offensive firepower that can become elite at any given moment.
 Auburn is the wild card of the quartet – riding an emotional wave that included an SEC tournament title and rallying around injured forward Chuma Okeke to knock off conference rival Kentucky for its spot in Minneapolis.

 Semifinal 1 – Auburn (+205) vs. Virginia (-260)

 The Cavaliers are this year’s “redemption” story of the NCAA Tournament, having entered this March as the punch line to being the only No. 1 seed to lose to a No. 16 seed in the first round last year.
 Virginia (33-3, +125 to win the NCAA Tournament) gave fans a scare falling behind by double digits in this year’s first-round game before finally righting the ship.
 The Cavaliers, who are 5.5-point favoritesfor this game, have a much better offense than last season to go with their pack-line defense which limited opponents to a Division I-low 55.4 points per game.